988 Frequently Asked Questions

 Callers who are Deaf, DeafBlind, DeafDisabled, Hard of Hearing, and Late-Deafened can directly dial 988 on a videophone or click the "ASL Now" button on 988lifeline.org to connect with crisis counselors who can communicate in ASL and are trained in working with the Deaf and Hard of Hearing community.

 Yes.
-Lesbian, gay, bisexual, transgender, queer and intersex (LGBTQI+) youth and young adults under the age of 25 who want to connect with a counselor specifically focused on meeting their needs can call 988 and select option 3, text “Y” to 988 or access the service via chat.
+Lesbian, gay, bisexual, transgender, queer and intersex (LGBTQI+) youth and young adults who want to connect with a counselor specifically focused on meeting their needs can call 988 and select option 3, text “pride” to 988, or access the service via chat.

 Anyone who needs support for a suicidal, mental health and/or substance use crisis, or who has a loved one in distress, can connect with a trained counselor by calling, chatting, or texting 988 (if telephone, cellular, or internet service is available).
 This is true for Tribal nations, as well.